Pyleks/milestone-project-two/README.md

 ### Responsive testing in Chrome and FireFox
 1: Landing Page, Feedback Page, Snake Game Page, Tutorial Page:
-These test were identical on all pages to ensure they are responsive to all device types.
+These tests were identical on all pages to ensure they are responsive to all device types.

-- Open all pages on fullscreen in Chrome, Firefox and Edge identify that they all look the same.
+- Open all pages in full screen within Chrome, Firefox and Edge, identify that they all look the same.
-- Used responsive slider to ensure the content is shown correctly, especially the media content that is designed to only work on desktop
+- Used responsive slider to ensure that the content is shown correctly, especially the media content that is designed to only work on desktop.
 - Tested to open the pages on all sizes available in Chrome, Firefox, but not Edge, as it only had Slider available.